luann8331/opensage-adk/docs/wiki/user_guide/Introduction.md

 # Introduction

-## What is OpenSage?
+## What is OpenSage-ADK?

-OpenSage (Open Self-programming Agent Generation Engine) is an AI agent framework built on top of Google ADK (Agent Development Kit).
+OpenSage-ADK is an AI agent framework built on top of Google ADK.
 It represents a paradigm shift from "Agent Development 1.0" to "Agent Development 2.0" — transitioning from agents that execute predefined structures to agents that can dynamically build and manage their own systems at runtime.

-## Core Value Proposition

-### From "Agent Using System" to "Agent Building System"

 **Agent Development 1.0** (Traditional Frameworks):